Eremophila microtheca: Taxonomy and naming

 The species was first formally described in 1882 by Ferdinand von Mueller and George Bentham from specimens collected by Augustus Frederick Oldfield at Port Gregory.
 They gave the species the name Pholidia microtheca and the description was published in Flora Australiensis.
 In 1882, Mueller changed the name to Eremophila microtheca, publishing the change in Systematic Census of Australian Plants.
 The specific epithet (microtheca) is derived from the Ancient Greek μικρός (mikrós) meaning "small" and θήκη (thḗkē) meaning "case" or "sheath" in reference to the small fruits of this species.

 Distribution and habitat

 Eremophila microtheca occurs in moist places between Kalbarri and Eneabba in the Geraldton Sandplains biogeographic region.

 Conservation status

 Eremophila microtheca is classified as "Priority Four" by the Government of Western Australia Department of Parks and Wildlife, meaning that is rare or near threatened.

 Use in horticulture

 The massed display of blue or purple flowers of this shrub are attractions, but not its unpleasant odour and it needs to be grown where this is not a problem.
 It can be propagated from cuttings or by grafting onto Myoporum rootstock.
 It will grow in most soil types, including the clay soil in which it grows naturally but needs to be grown in full sun.
 Mature plants tolerate long drought or temporary flooding but they do not grow well in areas of high humidity.
 It will also tolerate light frosts and an occasional light pruning.

+Products

+The plants chemistry has been researched for various properties.